Saturday, March 15, 2025

 Well, anyway, today she tells me about her brother setting shredded paper in bags by the kindling on their back porch on fire with a lighter.
 TWICE.
 And both times he ran away and the mom put the fire out and the Dad “wore him out” when he got home from work.
 And I’m like ooooookkkkkkkk….and proceed to say that I guessed that we learned about how to deal with fires because our family goes camping every year and we were taught how to make a fire with a big ring of stones and when breaking camp, you separate all the remaining coals and pour water over everything until there is no more smoke at all so there aren’t forest fires.

 What I don’t understand about any of this is that—and let’s be clear: I was prepared to teach people how to teach other people English as a subject for higher education—what I understood about teaching is that making a connection is important to a degree, but coming to a basic understanding of what their knowledge is about whatever the subject is and then working from there is also pretty fucking important.
 So is having a lesson plan and being able to stick to it even when being distracted.
 I've tried it before.
 I didn't particularly like it but I know how it's supposed to be done.
 What am I to understand when every conversation with this lady has an ever increasing severity of alarming behavior related therein?
 That she is purely a psychopath?
 Or that she has no idea what she’s doing for her job and so is sharing really “relatable” stories to me in some kind of weird effort to get me to confess..what exactly?
 That I’ve yelled at my kids?
-I told her today, the kids act like they’re offended by yelling but we’re all yelling all the time just in a different sort of way.
+I told her today, the kids act like they’re offended by yelling but we’re all yelling all the time, just in a different sort of way.
 I told her about yelling at them the other morning for waking me up to tell me they were worried that they wouldn’t get enough sleep and I’m like uh…wake from a dead sleep and suddenly I’m like uh yeah, me too!
 Now I’m worried about it and when I woke up later that morning, instantly angry about it I got up and yelled at everyone about guess what guys!!!
 You weren’t very nice to me and woke me up and now I’m mad about it, it’s time to get up, then I turn on music and yell about being tired again before they get ready and go on to school.
 And over the weekend I yelled at Addison about her not pulling out to make a left turn during church traffic!
 How horrible!
 Yes, was I being overly dramatic?
 Could I have stifled myself and we all have been a little happier, maybe.
-But I didn't I yelled because I'm afraid to die while listening to someone else's playlist!
+I was yelling because I'm afraid to die while listening to someone else's playlist!
+My kids yell at me because I can't fucking hear a goddamn thing!
+Even then, I'm like come over here because I can't hear what you're saying!

 Part of what she said today was that her niece and her daughter would fight so much that she felt like she was just the referee and mimed pulling them apart.
 I don’t think I even bother to hide my horror at all anymore because what is the fucking point???
 If you aren’t telling me this because you are trying to increase the shock value to eventually provoke some particular response—I’m not quite sure yet what that is—then what are you even doing?
 Are you actually a complete and utter psychopath or moron or both?
 What is happening here?